Laura had left the family home. Husband and I were bereft, she had manipulated a situation to be asked to leave, we felt we had let her down.

 I could be over bearing; I could be in her face.
-I thought I could help her, wanting only the best for her.
-I wished her happiness.
-I saw pitfalls and tried to stop her caving in.
+I thought I could help my daughter, wanting only the best for her.
+I saw pitfalls and tried to stop her falling in.

 Choices she made, I balanced against, sheer bad luck and became angry with her.
 Now she had gone?
 I felt bad.
 I felt sad.

 The birds chirped their morning song.
 From the kitchen window I watched the flash car back up the drive.
 Mr Big I Am in the driving seat.
 Laura appeared in the hall, had used her key to enter my home.